 1. The Provider shall be paid in accordance with the terms contained in the following exhibits as completed by the appropriate party and as more particularly set forth in Section VII "Method of Payment" herein below:

-Method of Payment Invoice, which is located in the Carisk Apps Portal Funding by Program and Activity Funding Detail Local Match Plan
+Method of Payment Invoice, which is located in the Carisk Apps Portal Service Detail Funding Detail Local Match Plan

 D. Special Provisions